Echols Scholars have different degree requirements; click here for more information.

 - All undergraduate students are limited to two majors.
 This means non-College students are restricted to one College major and/or one College minor.

-- College students may not count any courses from the School of Continuing and Professional Studies toward their degree.
+- College students may not enroll in any courses in the School of Continuing and Professional Studies.

 At the end of each semester the Association Deans check students' overall records to see if they are in Good Standing and making satisfactory progress toward a degree.
 Failure to do so may result in Academic Warning and ultimately suspension.
 See the complete information on Academic Standing.